-(j) The project did not incorporate a thorough gender or a human rights perspective either at design or during implementation.
+130. The project did not incorporate a thorough gender or a human rights perspective either at design or during implementation.
 This is in part explained by the technical nature of the subject matter.
-On the other hand, an effort was done to ensure women participation during implementation and many of the participants in the workshops were women.
+On the other hand, an effort was made to ensure participation of women during implementation and many of the participants in the workshops were women.